jweissman/orsino/playtesting.md

 [x] Enemy saves should at least be presented clearly (okay for this to be '...but nothing happened' but ideal to say 'x made their save!' or similar -- should display 'resisted effect' now...)
 [x] Roundhouse too strong (nerfed a lot now but still) -- very nerfed now, but whirlwind is very strong too (not completely sure how to adjust since it's "just" an AoE attack with your primary weapon)
 [x] Spawn appropriate gear for PCs (spellbooks for mages, holy symbols for clerics, lockpicking tool for thieves -- think this is roughly done but could be improved)
+[x] Death priest has type 'undead' rather than dungeon race? (fixed -- also made sure we _definitely_ get special room npc types)
+[x] "Veteran Novice" sounds strange (maybe Novice -> Initiate?) [now hiding all non-veteran+ ranks] [x] Should not rez with 0 HP (should be fixed now i think) [x] Show detailed breakdown of dungeons/rooms/actual vs effect CR (maybe separate spec for module runner?)
+[x] Lowest rank should be something besides 'untested' (maybe 'minion' is fine?
+Ideally it's just 'unranked' and no special display however!) -- the pre-veteran ranks don't display but there's now untested/rookie/seargeant/captain
+[x] Enemy AC seems _really_ low -- a character with high dex is always getting 0 or less to hit! (maybe fixed by giving them armor?) -- think we've resolved this more or less
+[x] High-level enemies should have much higher dex (tried to adjust although maybe _too_ high now?) -- again maybe fixed now [x] Need money sinks + some other consumable besides potion (again maybe adventuring kits power first aid) -- added more consumables/weapon store/money sinks
+[x] Display full statline in town + current effects (added show current party details option) [x] AC still seems really low for monsters (maybe should go back to displaying it and thac0/to-hit bonuses just to sanity-check the math even if it's very noisy) -- think it's okay but we could bring the display back for testing
+[x] Align npc occupations with dungeon type ... (done!)
+[x] Show nicer character record with details/descriptions about traits [x] Show sources of passive/trait-based effects (awkward since we erase when we coalesce fx!) -- we do this at least in narrow cases of statuses changing resistance/vulnerability now!
+[x] Healing should never present more HP than the character has lost (incidentally there should be a 'handleHeal' command so we're always processing it consistently) -- think this is done
+[x] Should be able to see what active effects you have even in town [x] Successful resistance should give a message ("successfully resisted...") -- think this is true now [x] A spell that causes stun could be interesting (flesh-to-stone would be neat too?) -- i think shocking grasp has a chance to do this
+[x] Gold flow is a mess, 40k after _losing_ to the first dungeon??? (think this was about outsized rewards for special rooms) [x] "Heal 1 every successful hit" is too powerful ('vitalist' trait shared by all elves -- and note elves already get multiple very powerful passives?) -- no longer applied at start, have to level into it

 ## Not really issues
 "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]